 Eating gluten free in Orlando doesn’t have to be a hassle!
-This city offers plenty of food destinations where you can find snacks and meals that are equal parts tasty and hep to your dietary restrictions.
-Here, 10 gluten-free spots to quell your cravings (and keep even your bread-obsessed fellow travelers happy):
+This city offers plenty of food destinations where you can find snacks and meals that are equal parts tasty and healthy.
+Discover healthy restaurants in Orlando – with gluten-free and vegan restaurants that’ll help you stay on track without sacrificing flavor:

 - Dandelion Communitea Cafe.
 A converted historic bungalow in Orlando’s downtown, Dandelion Communitea Cafe bills itself as a vegan, organic, celiac-friendly meeting spot, which means those going gluten-free will have no problem finding a nosh here.
 Take a seat in a window booth and order any one of the eight “Dandy Dishes” in a bowl, like the Eve’s Revenge: a mix of apples (of course), organic or soy feta cheese, walnuts, red onion and raisins topped with raspberry vinaigrette.